Applying for Financial Aid

 For Tax Filers

 When you fill out your FAFSA you can transfer your information directly from the IRS by using the FAFSA IRS Data Retrieval tool.
+Unfortunately, this tool is not available for the 2017-2018 FAFSA, but will be made available again for the 2018-2019 FAFSA.

 If you are not required to file taxes you may indicate “not going to file” on your FAFSA.
 If you are selected for verification there is a box on the Verification Worksheet you can check that says you are not going to file.